cdonnachie/Ravencoinlite-Chrome-Wallet/README.md

-# Sugarchain-Chrome-Wallet
+# Ravencoin Lite-Chrome-Wallet
-Light sugarchain Web wallet in the form of a chrome extension which utilises bitcoin.js and a simple REST API https://api.sugarchain.org
+Ravencoin Lite Web wallet in the form of a chrome extension which utilises bitcoin.js and a simple REST API https://api.ravencoinlite.org

 ### Installation